sysgears/selenium-automation-bundle/docs/fundamentals/Hiding Elements.md

-# Hiding Elements in UI Testing
+# Hiding Elements When Testing with Selenium Automation Bundle

 In this section, we'll review the demo example of a UI test with hiding elements.